 Can Bona Wood Floor Finish Function Independently on Unfinished Wood?

 Bona suggests using sealers before finishing your wooden floor with their finishes.
 While its final coat(finishing) may be a sealant in some situations, a dedicated sealant adds density and strength to the finishing.
-It also provides an appearance similar to that of floors coated with oil, which many prefer.
+It also provides an appearance similar to that of floors coated, which many prefer.

 Also, wood’s tannin will react to most finishes.
 But, if you use a sealer, that effect is mitigated, allowing the stain’s rich colour to remain.